AD299792458/PhysicaD_426/README.md

 # PhysicaD_426
-Code for the paper titled "A minimal model for synaptic integration in simple neurons"
+Code for the paper titled "A minimal model for synaptic integration in simple neurons", published in Physica D (2021), 426, 132988